-where three generations of the Needham family had their timber yard for 85 years but is now the subject of a new housing development, and Kerridge Bridge, no. 27, and on to Adelphi wharf.
+where three generations of the Needham family had their timber yard for 85 years but is now a new housing development, and Kerridge Bridge, no. 27, and on to Adelphi wharf.
 The building on top of Grimshaw Lane aqueduct was once a stable for the canal mill, another enormous relic of a bygone